-Our manufacturing operations consist of three fabrication facilities located in Korea at two sites in Cheongju and one in Gumi.
-Our facilities have a combined capacity of approximately 115,000 eight-inch equivalent wafers per month.
+Our manufacturing operations consist of two fabrication facilities located in Korea in Cheongju and Gumi.
+Our facilities have a combined capacity of approximately 113,000 eight-inch equivalent wafers per month.
 We manufacture wafers utilizing geometries ranging from 0.11 to 0.50 microns.
-The Cheongju facilities have three main buildings totaling 164,058 square meters devoted to manufacturing and development.
+The Cheongju facilities have two main buildings totaling 121,672 square meters devoted to manufacturing and development.
 The Gumi facility has one main building with 41,022 square meters devoted to manufacturing, testing and packaging.